Professor Larissa E Davies PhD, PGCertHE, BSc (Hons)

 About

-My academic background is in the discipline areas of sport management, economics and geography.
-I have a PhD in sports economics (SHU) and a BSc in Geography (University of Sheffield).
+My academic background is in the discipline areas of economics and geography.
+I have a PhD in sports economics (The economic importance of sport: a case study of Sheffield) and a BSc in Geography from the University of Sheffield.
 I also have a PGCert in Teaching and Learning in Higher Education.

-In 2020, I was awarded a Chair in Applied Sports Economics, in recognition of my outstanding contribution to R&I. Prior to this, I held a Readership in Sport Management in the Department of Sport and Physical Activity (2013-2020); and a Senior Lectureship in Geography in the Department for the Natural and Built Environment (1999-2012).
+Prior to moving full time into SIRC in 2014, I held a Readership in the Academy of Sport and Physical Activity and before that, a Senior Lectureship in the Department for the Natural and Built Environment at Hallam.

 Teaching